JimHotchkiss/sports-medicine-app/NOTES.md

             - Once you open the '$web' folder, you can start uploading your files to it by clicking the 'Upload' button
             - Once all your files are uploaded, you can test your app by going to 'Static website', and pasting the URL, found under 'Primary endpoint' into a browser.

+# 4/7/2021
+    * Change XF2 errors for Crossflow errors
+        - The XF2 errors are not very helpful to the users in the field [] XflowErrors
+        (x) Create xflowData
+        (x) Create xflow in featureData
+        (x) Create xflowErrors component
+            (x) When xFlowErrors loads, in the constructor, call xflowErrorsAdapter (x) Create xflowErrorsAdapter
+        (x) Fetch data
+        (x) Link newly create javascript files to HTML () Create Store entry for xflowErrors